mikechats/RobotSimulator/README.md

 # RobotSimulator

-This application is a toy robot simulator.
+This application is a toy robot simulator moving on a square table top.